fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 #### 4.16*: bloglist expansion, step5

 Add a feature which adds the following restrictions to creating new users: Both username and password must be given.
 Both username and password must be at least 3 characters long.
-Username must be unique.
+The username must be unique.

 The operation must respond with a suitable statuscode and some kind of an error message if invalid user is created.